SrVladyslav/symfony_crud_poc_backend/README.md

   Updates your database schema based on your Doctrine entity mappings.

-Some of the used migrations.
+Some of the used bundles.

 - **`composer require nelmio/cors-bundle`**
 - **`composer require nelmio/api-doc-bundle`**